 - Vegetable oil instead of butter because I know many of you prefer it this way.
 You can certainly use butter if you prefer!

-- Cold water to help hydrate the flour.
-For some scientific reason beyond me, flour doesn’t combine too well with oil by itself.
+- Cold water to hydrate the flour.
+For some scientific reason beyond me, flour doesn’t combine too well with oil.

 - Liquid sweetener because this is a sweet tart and we need a sweetener in there!
 You’re welcome to use granulated sugar if you prefer.